hoangduytran/blender-manual/manual/render/shader_nodes/textures/noise.rst

 Inputs
 ======

-The inputs are dynamic, they become available if needed depending on the node properties.
+The inputs are dynamic: they become available if needed depending on the node properties.

 Vector
    Texture coordinate to evaluate the noise at;